Event-Based Framework for Agile Resilience in Criticality-Aware Wireless Networks: Introduction

 Consequently, resilient and time-critical communication schemes should be designed to incorporate diverse robustness and recovery mechanisms.
 These include a variety of proactive and reactive strategies, that are deployed in a targeted and balanced fashion according to the likelihood and potential risks of errors.
-For instance, disturbances anticipated to occur with high probability, like temporary deep fades and channel uncertainties, may require mitigation strategies based on inherent redundancy and diversity, e.g., multi-antenna configurations or frequency diversity.
+For instance, disturbances anticipated to occur with high probability, like temporary deep fades and channel uncertainties, may require mitigation strategies based on inherent redundancy and diversity, e.g., multi-antenna configurations \cite{perez2023multiAntenna} or frequency diversity \cite{aboagye2024multiband}.
 This approach helps avoid frequent communication disruptions and the computational effort and delays caused by constant adjustments to the transmission scheme.
 Conversely, rare or less harmful errors are better addressed with adaptation and recovery mechanisms, since the permanent occupation of resources would be inefficient in such cases.

-Additionally, to manage resource consumption effectively while ensuring essential reliability for critical applications, it is crucial to differentiate services based on their specific QoS requirements and criticality levels.
-With increased connectivity, diverse applications compete for limited network resources to optimize overall user experience.
-Unexpected channel fluctuations and blockages can disrupt service, challenging continuous operation guarantees.
-In such scenarios, service prioritization becomes indispensable.
-A common approach is network slicing, where each service is assigned dedicated resources.
-However, the static isolation in orthogonal slicing restricts dynamic resource sharing and limits flexibility in network management, hindering efficient adaptation to changing network conditions.
-Therefore, achieving resource-efficient solutions necessitates adopting a more agile approach to resource allocation, such as non-orthogonal schemes.

 To ensure that appropriate countermeasures are taken whenever needed, \emph{event-based} algorithms are a promising approach for efficient and flexible adaptation to heterogeneous conditions.
 For instance, 3GPP already introduces event-driven and user-initiated procedures in beam management for 5G-Advanced in Release 19 \cite{lin2023Rel19}.
-Thus, such flexible frameworks can provide the agility, which is necessary for effective resilience management.
+Such event-driven adaptation allows networks to activate countermeasures only when necessary, ensuring both agility and efficiency in resilience management.